manuelbieh/react-book/hooks/principles-and-rules-of-hooks.md

 # Principles and Rules of Hooks

-If we want to use **Hooks** and implement them in our applications, we need to follow a few rules that prevent us from running into unexpected errors or behavior. **ESLint** and the `eslint-plugin-react-hooks` package, which has been developed by the React Team itself, help us to follow these rules and indicate when you might be breaching one.
+If we want to use **hooks** and implement them in our applications, we need to follow a few rules that prevent us from running into unexpected errors or behavior. **ESLint** and the `eslint-plugin-react-hooks` package, which has been developed by the React Team itself, help us to follow these rules and indicate when you might be breaching one.
 I have advocated for the use of **ESLint** in the chapter on **Tools and Setup** already and recommend that you use it if you have not done so already.

 To install the plugin, you can execute the following command on the command line: